andregoulbourne/appointment-application/README.md

 * docker run -p8081:8081 <"image tag">

 ### Run Locally
+* create a application.properties file and change the server port 8081
 * cd <"angular sub folder in project">
 * ng build
 * Copy everything in angular/dist/registerAndLoginFrontEnd Into the the src/main/webapp folder